2nd trimester pregnancy: What to expect

 During the second trimester of pregnancy, you might experience physical changes, including:

 During the second trimester, you might feel less tired and more up to the challenge of preparing for your baby.
 Check into childbirth classes.
+Some childbirth classes may be available online.
 Find a doctor for your baby.
-Read about breast-feeding.
+Read about breastfeeding.
 If you will work after the baby is born, get familiar with your employer's maternity leave policy and investigate child care options.